 6. Hydroponic Wick Systems

 If you’re really looking to keep things simple while exploring hydroponic growing, you could consider setting up a wick system.
-No complicated setting up, no risk of overflows or malfunctions and although some like to use an air pump, technically there’s not even need for electricity!
+No complicated setting up, no risk of overflows or malfunctions, and although some like to use an air pump, technically there’s not even a need for electricity!

 Disclaimer: This article contains affiliate links and if you decide to buy through any of the links found here, we receive a small commission at no extra cost for you.
 We only suggest products we tested ourselves or products found on our wish list, nothing else.
 Thank you for your support!